sustrik/cartesian/README.md

 msvc.__proto__ = compiler
 ```

-But wait a second.
-MSVC works only on Windows.
-How are we supposed to get rid of the unwanted configations for MSVC-bases tests on non-Window platforms?
+Now it turns out there is a problem: Load test requires at least 8GB of memory and so it fails on boxes 3 and 4.
+But how are we supposed to get rid of the unwanted tests?
 To do this kind of stuff, Cartesian recognizes special object property called 'is'.
 If it evaluates to true the object will make it into the result.
 It it evaluates to false the object will be discarded:

 ```javascript
 var testsuite = {